-- Student Identifier Enter a unique student identifier, which does not explicitly identify any individual. - Year Level Select the year level of the student from the drop-down menu. - Gender Select the gender of the student from the drop-down menu. - Relevant Period (RP) Automatically calculated from the Start date entered in the Full-time students section of the Census form. - Part-time days (PTD) Enter the number of days the student is enrolled to attend the school on a part-time basis during the RP. - For example, if a student attends 4 days per week Monday to Thursday and the school started the school year on Wednesday 27 January 2021, then the PTD is 18. - Minimum Period Part-time (MPP) Automatically calculated from the RP and PTD (see example below). - Number of days attending (NDA) Enter the number of days the student was attending the school from the first day of the school year until Census Day. - Number of days absent beyond control (ARBC) Enter the number of days the student was absent where the reason was beyond the control of the student, parent or guardian. - Number of days absent within control (ARWC) Enter the number of days the student was absent where the reason was within the control of the student, parent or guardian. - Eligible for inclusion as a part-time student Automatically calculated from the RP, PTD and MPP calculations.
+- Student Identifier Enter a unique student identifier, which does not explicitly identify any individual. - Year Level Select the year level of the student from the drop-down menu. - Gender Select the gender of the student from the drop-down menu.

+- Relevant Period (RP) Automatically calculated from the Start date entered in the Full-time students section of the Census form. - Part-time days (PTD) Enter the number of days the student is enrolled to attend the school on a part-time basis during the RP. - For example, if a student attends 4 days per week Monday to Thursday and the school started the school year on Monday 31 January 2021, then the PTD is 16. - Minimum Period Part-time (MPP) Automatically calculated from the RP and PTD (see example below). - Number of days attending (NDA) Include here the initial part-time days from 31 January 2022 to 4 February 2022 plus the number of days the student was attending the school from 7 February 2022 to 25 February 2022. - Number of days absent beyond control (ARBC) Enter the number of days the student was absent where the reason was beyond the control of the student, parent or guardian from 7 February 2022 to 25 February 2022 - Number of days absent within control (ARWC) Enter the number of days the student was absent where the reason was within the control of the student, parent or guardian from 7 February 2022 to 25 February 2022. - Eligible for inclusion as a part-time student Automatically calculated from the RP, PTD and MPP calculations.
 This will tell you whether the student can be included in the Census despite not having attended for the MPP. - Beyond Control Reason/s Enter a relevant reason/s for any beyond control absence that you have stated in ARBC. - For example, if a student was absent for 10 days in total and two days were absences beyond the control, select a reason from Beyond Control Reason/s from the drop-down on the Census form.
-If the relevant reason is not listed, choose "Other". - Within Control Reason/s Enter a relevant reason/s for any absences that were within the control that you have stated in ARWC.

-For example, if a student was absent for 16 days in total and 12 days were absences within the control for two separate reasons (for example, planned holiday and transferred from other school, but reason within the control) select the two reasons from Within Control Reason/s from the dropdown on the Census form.
+If the relevant reason is not listed, choose "Other". - Within Control Reason/s Enter a relevant reason/s for any absences that were within the control that you have stated in ARWC. - For example, if a student was absent for 16 days in total and 12 days were absences within the control for two separate reasons (for example, planned holiday and transferred from other school, but reason within the control) select the two reasons from Within Control Reason/s from the dropdown on the Census form.
 If the relevant reasons is not listed, choose "Other".